microsoft/lz4s/docs/Introduction.md

 An LZ4s document consists of:

 * A marker: "LZ4s", in UTF-8.
-* A version: "1" in UTF-8.
 * 0xFF, to distinguish the document from UTF-8 text.
 * A sequence of tokens.
 For each:
-  * One byte with the number of literal bytes in the high four bits and the number of copied bytes in the low four bits.
+  * One byte with the number of literal bytes in this token.
-  * If the number of literal bytes is 15, the next byte is the additional number of literal bytes.
+  * One byte with the number of copied bytes in this token.
-  * The literal bytes.
+  * Any literal bytes.
-  * If the number of copied byes is 15, the next byte is the additional number of copied bytes.
-  * Two bytes with the position to copy the bytes from, as an offset relative to the first byte of this token.
-(So, 100 would mean to copy from 100 bytes before the first byte in this token)
+  * If there are bytes to copy, a little endian ushort indicating how many bytes before the beginning of this token to copy from.
   * Each token may represent a maximum of 255 uncompressed bytes (so the literal length plus copied length must be 255 or less)
 * A 0x00 byte (indicating a token with zero literal and zero copied bytes)
 * A sequence of index entries, one per 512 bytes of uncompressed file size.
 For each:
   * Seven bytes indicating the absolute byte position of the token containing uncompressed[512 * i].
   * One byte indicating how many bytes the indicated token encodes before uncompressed[512 * i].
+* 8 bytes indicating the original, uncompressed byte length of the document.

 **TODO:**